mikolasstuchlik/GameTest/README.md

 # GameTest

 Demonstrator for simle game in Swift using SDL2.
+Should build on macOS and Linux.

 ## TODO
 - General Refactoring: